Grand Canyon River Rafting Guidebook

 Mile 23.6 – 23 Mile (Lone Cedar): River Left.
 Medium sized camp.
 If you plan on stopping here, make sure you exit the above rapid early on the left to make sure you don’t blow by it.
 For winter trips, there is typically driftwood here.

-Mile 24.3 – Georgie Rapid: Class VI.
-Left or right scout.
+Mile 24.3 – Georgie Rapid: Class 6.
+Right scout.
 Originally known as 24.5 Mile Rapid, Georgie’s is formidable at low water and less so at higher flows.
-Punch through the lateral which is left of the large standing wave, and then avoid the bottom flip rock on the right.
+Run the seam just to the right of the large standing wave, or load up on the oars and punch through the lateral left of this hole.
 Learn more about Georgie Rapid.